EN

 When would an employee or contractor sign an NDA?

 As early as possible.
-It's common for employees and contractors in Poland to sign NDAs during their onboarding or when they start a new work contract.
+It's common for employees and contractors in Poland to sign NDAs during their onboarding process or when they start a new work contract.
 An NDA may also be included as part of a new hire's offer letter or employment contract, or as a separate agreement.

 Frequently asked questions about NDAs in Poland